WHY CHOOSE US TO SERVE YOU?

 3)Pay stubs and be ready to determine exact income if both parties are not in agreement

-4) Fair Market Value of House (CMA or appraisal), and current mortgage balance, if house is to be sold or one person will be buying out the interest of the other in the house
+4) Fair Market Value of House (CMA or appraisal), and current mortgage balance, if house is to be sold or one person will be buying out the interest of the other in the house5) Current value and amount of loans on vehicles.
+Balances on debts

 Mediation is NOT Recommended when: